-Meta-analyses have revealed that the most valid predictors of job performance are ability measures (cognitive or intelligence tests) and personality assessments, particularly the “Big 5” personality traits, followed by structured job interviews.
-Together, ability tests and measures of conscientiousness or integrity provide an adjusted validity of 0.65 (Ones, Viswesveran, & Schmidt, 1993; Ones & Viswesveran, 1998).
-The combination of these measures also helps to reduce the impact of issues such as cultural differences in performance on ability tests and measurement error (Bartram, 2004).
+Meta-analyses have revealed that the most valid predictors of job performance are ability measures (cognitive or intelligence tests) and personality assessments, particularly the “Big 5” personality traits.
+Structured job interviews follow these.
+Together, ability tests and measures of conscientiousness or integrity provide an adjusted.
+The Validity of 0.65 (Ones, Viswesveran, & Schmidt, 1993; Ones & Viswesveran, 1998).
+The combination of these measures also helps reduce the impact of issues such as cultural differences in performance on ability tests and measurement error (Bartram, 2004).

-Issues with aptitude testing currently being explored by researchers include:
+Current issues with aptitude testing are being explored by researchers.

-We are also involved in ongoing research in Australia and the Asia-Pacific that will help us to better understand the unique features and needs of these economies.
-This ensures that our tools are valid and applicable to our culture, and will help us to develop new measures to be used in the future.
+We are conducting ongoing research in Australia and the Asia-Pacific to better understand the unique features and needs of these economies.
+This research ensures that our tools remain valid and applicable to local cultures and helps us develop new measures for future use.

 Contact us to find out more.